Strength Training Fundamentals and Resources

 Practical, evidence-based information and resources to help you get strong, jacked, and sexy from world record holder Greg Nuckols.
 Nuckols has a knack for breaking down and explaining difficult concepts in an understandable manner.

 Navigate with the calendar on the left or use the search bar on the top right for specific topics.
 70’s Big is a lifestyle espousing the pursuit of strength and proper nutrition for all.
-Lots of manly man stuff, but there are excellent articles on training for women.
+Lots of manly man stuff, but there are also excellent articles on training for women.

 Plenty of knowledgable people in this subreddit, great AMAs, and Training Tuesday threads are often useful.